–

 SUMMARY POLICIES & CRITERIA FOR SUCCESS:

 Accepting that there is a definite need for an offshore women’s health facility, because of (particularly Southern US states’) restrictions on women’s care, the following summarizes the major mandates that MUST be met to establish the facility; to remedy the multitude of issues hindering its establishment; & to assure its success & ensure its security from outside intervention.
-Here are just the major critieria itemsthat must be met to secure the best chances for initial & continuing enterprise success:
+Though not an inclusive list, here are the major critieria items that must be met to secure the best chances for initial & continuing enterprise success:

 HOME